 Why is the AOV important?

 If you know the average order value of your business, you can evaluate all your online marketing efforts and your pricing strategy.
-That's because this metric lets you measure the long-term value of each customer, and it helps you set goals and strategies, as well as measure the effectiveness of those strategies.
+Because with this metric you can measure the long-term value of each customer and it helps you set goals and strategies as well as measure the effectiveness of these strategies.
+In short, a strong AOV is important for a positive development of your store.

 Retailers who sell their products between $15 and $65 but have an AOV of $30 may find that their customers are 1) likely to order multiple items at once and 2) mainly buy the lower priced products.